“The damp patch above my skirting will not go away.”

 A visible tide mark damp stain on your wall plaster.
 Flaking paint or plaster.

-Fluffy white salt formations on the wall fabric.
+Fluffy white salt formations on the wall fabric maybe seen.

-Rising damp will not reach higher than 1.5 metres from the internal floor level.
+Rising dampness will not reach higher than 1.5 metres from the internal floor level.